 Also, while there are MANY places that I’d love to return to, priority will always go to places I have yet to visit.

-– As many of you know, I was diagnosed with celiac disease last year and had to switch to a gluten-free diet.
-This makes it hard for me to sample ballpark delicacies with the reckless abandon to which I had been accustomed, but there is a solution: THE DESIGNATED EATER (feel free to use this as a name for your new band).
+– As many of you know, I was diagnosed with celiac disease in 2012 and had to switch to a gluten-free diet.
+This makes it hard for me to sample ballpark delicacies with the reckless abandon to which I had been accustomed, but there is a solution: THE DESIGNATED EATER.

-At every ballpark I visit, I am looking for a fan (ideally) or team employee who will sample the concessions that I cannot.
+At every ballpark I visit, I am looking for a fan (ideally) or local media member who will sample the concessions that I cannot.
 I will document your eating experiences in words and pictures, so that those reading can still enjoy the comprehensive ballpark food coverage they have come to expect — nay — demand.

 (Note to teams: if you are planning on staging a contest of some sort to find the designated eater, then let me know so that I do not accept someone on my own accord.
 Also, in the interest of providing an unbiased perspective, I will no longer be accepting team employees as designated eaters.)